-Fujinon XF 55-200 mm f/3.5-4.8 R LM OIS review
+Fujinon XF 55-200 mm f/3.5-4.8 R LM OIS Lens Review

-This lens gives you bang for your buck.
+This lens gives bang for your buck.
 It isn’t a Red Badge zoom, but don’t let that deceive you.
 The Fujinon XF 55-200 mm is a solid allrounder.
 The image quality and lightweight make it a winner.

 Sure, there are superior products.
 But, for those on a budget, there isn’t much better.
 I wouldn’t be without it.
 If this lens fits your needs, you should get it.